 Other things you can do to show your support

-The burden should not be on our First Nations peoples to educate others.
-We need to do the work ourselves.
+The burden should not be on First Nations peoples to educate others.
+Non-Indigenous folk need to do the work ourselves.
 Read articles and books.
-Watch Indigenous films.
+Watch First Nations films.
 Listen to podcasts or talks.

 Education is a key part of breaking down barriers and this is something we all need to do more of.
 Being a better ally involves unlearning the system we have benefited from for far too long.
 It involves holding both ourselves and those around us accountable when we witness injustice – beginning a dialogue that is beneficial to both parties.
 If you're unsure where to begin, here are some tangible ways you can start talking to your family and friends about racism.